 Please note that while our prices for Bristol and Bath are normally the same, we do reserve the right to vary prices between Bristol and Bath.
 This is particularly so for our out of hours locksmith's services, so if in doubt please check when you call.

 Finally please note that in order to help equate supply and demand of services Bristol & Bath Locksmiths may refer some jobs on to other partner locksmiths and locksmith companies that we work with.
-In such cases Bristol & Bath locksmiths will be acting as an introducer only and your contract will be with the locksmith or company doing the job, not Bristol & Bath locksmiths.
+In such cases Bristol & Bath locksmiths will be acting as an introducer only, and your contract will be with the locksmith or company doing the job, not with Bristol & Bath locksmiths.
 As such their terms may differ from ours, if in doubt please feel free to double check this either when you first call or when the locksmith attends your property.

 If you require any further information or clarification on any of the above or you wish to book one of our services please give us a call now on: 0117 3361122.